dmehra/dmehra.github.io/archive/testers_digest_2017_07_09.md

 Topic: Code Review
 ==================

-Praise for code review as a process from two different ex-Googler:
+Praise for code review as a process from two different ex-Googlers, written in 2011 and 2016:

 <http://goodmath.scientopia.org/2011/07/06/things-everyone-should-do-code-review/>